ifyouseewendy/ifyouseewendy.github.io/source/_posts/2014-10-17-design-patterns-in-ruby.markdown

 ### Using and Abusing

 Particular attention to the details of the interface between the context and the strategy as well as to the coupling between them.
-Remember, the Strategy pattern will do you little good if you couple the con- text and your first strategy so tightly together that you cannot wedge a second or a third strategy into the design.
+Remember, the Strategy pattern will do you little good if you couple the context and your first strategy so tightly together that you cannot wedge a second or a third strategy into the design.

 ### In the Wild